homegraph/philips-hue-push-client/README.md

 - `resource` is the Hue API v1 resource name (e.g. `lights`, `groups`, `sensors`, etc)
 - `idv1` is the Hue API v1 resource ID (in this example this light is available under `/lights/38`)
 - `idv2` is the Hue API v2 resource ID.
 It looks like the API v2 is using UUIDs instead of incremental numeric IDs
-- for all the remaining properties
+- all remaining props as per [documentation](https://developers.meethue.com/develop/hue-api-v2/)